Daniswara369/mobile-product-analytics/README.md

 # ⚡ Product Analytics Dashboard

-This is a modern, high-fidelity analytics dashboard built to bridge the gap between static charts and automated AI insights.
+This is a analytics dashboard built to bridge the gap between static charts and automated AI insights.
 Instead of just looking at numbers, you can actually **talk** to this dashboard to understand why your metrics are moving.
 I built this using the **Google Merchandise Store** dataset to simulate a real-world e-commerce environment.

 🌍 **Live Demo:** [https://daniswara369-mobile-product-analytics-app-9eogj4.streamlit.app/]